Butlerj9/markdown2pdf/README_TESTING.md

 Visual tests verify that the application's user interface looks correct.
 These tests take screenshots of the application and compare them to reference screenshots.

+### Export Verification Tests

+Export verification tests verify that the exported files (PDF, HTML, EPUB, DOCX) match the expected settings.
+These tests export files with various settings combinations and verify that the settings are correctly applied.

 ## Running Tests

 ### Using the Test Dialog

-The easiest way to run tests is to use the built-in test dialog:
+The easiest way to run unit, functional, and visual tests is to use the built-in test dialog:

 1. Open the application
 2. Go to Tools > Run Tests